Frequently Asked Questions

 When did the project commence and when will it be complete?

 Civil construction commenced in 2008 and continues to this day.
-Land sales are estimated for completion within the coming three years.
-Apartment sales commenced in 2015 and will continue to be released and developed within the Town Centre and Addison neighbourhood over a longer period.
+Land sales are estimated for completion within the coming two years, whilst apartments and town houses will be released and developed within the Town Centre and Addison neighbourhood over a longer period.

 What are the plans for the Addison Neighbourhood?